oscharvard/osc-root/app/_faq/author/you-retain-rights.md

 ---
-q: Is the university taking the rights to my writing?
+q: Is the university acquiring ownership of my writing?
 order: 16
 anchor: you-retain-rights
-type: concerns
+type: common concerns

 author-faq: include
 ---

-No.  Faculty authors still retain ownership and complete control of the copyright in their writings, subject only to Harvard's prior, nonexclusive license.
-You can exercise your copyrights in any way you see fit, including transferring them to a publisher if you so desire.
-(However, if you do so, Harvard would still retain its license and the right to distribute the article from its repository.
-Also, if your article arises, in whole or in part, from NIH-funded research and was accepted for publication after April 7, 2008, you must retain sufficient rights to comply with NIH's Public Access Policy.)
+No. Authors still retain ownership and control of the copyright in their writings, subject only to Harvard's prior, nonexclusive license.

+For non-faculty authors, the individual open-access license only covers authors who choose to sign it.
+Even then it is like the faculty licenses, and leaves ownership and control in the hands of the authors, subject only to the nonexclusive rights previously granted to Harvard.